DevwareUK/drupal-labjs/README.txt

 = INSTALL =

 - Download the LABjs library at http://labjs.com/download.php
-- Extract to sites/all/libraries/labjs.
+- Extract to 'libraries' folder (usually at 'sites/all/libraries'), or others if using Libraries API
-  There should be a file sites/all/libraries/labjs/LAB.min.js
 - Enable this module

 = COMPATIBILITY =